tahirberktopcu1/thesis_project/report/step06_visualization_analysis.md

 - Note behavioural patterns: e.g., PPO detours slightly longer than A* but avoids oscillation, or fails in specific corner cases.
 Use the saved trajectory figures to illustrate these behaviours in the thesis.

 ## 6.6 Sample Result Interpretation
 Using the current hard-difficulty baseline (seed = 123, 100 episodes):
-- **PPO**: 94 % success, mean path ≈ 758 px, mean steps ≈ 152, mean reward ≈ 134.
+- **PPO**: 94 % success, mean path approx. 758 px, mean steps approx. 152, mean reward approx. 134.
-- **A***: 100 % success, mean path ≈ 775 px, median ≈ 770 px, mean nodes expanded ≈ 583.
+- **A***: 100 % success, mean path approx. 775 px, median approx. 770 px, mean nodes expanded approx. 583.

 These values indicate PPO delivers shorter average paths in the sampled scenes, albeit with ~6 % failure rate (likely due to tight corridors).
 A* retains perfect success albeit with higher computational cost (nodes expanded).
 This trade-off should be discussed alongside plots and tensorboard curves to contextualise RL vs. classical methods.

 ## 6.7 Deliverables for Thesis
 - Figures: comparison bar chart(s), TensorBoard convergence screenshot(s), optional trajectory snapshots.